bcgov/EPIC.search/benchmarks/az/PGVector swap.md

 3. Automatic backups and patching
 4. Streamlined scaling options

-These advantages come at a cost comparable to the self-managed VM solution but with less operational overhead.
+These advantages come at a cost comparable to the self-managed VM solution but with less operational overhead in the base configuration.
+The scaled-up configuration provides dramatically improved performance at a higher cost, resulting in a better overall cost-performance ratio compared to the baseline VectorScale setup.

 ## Next Steps

 1. Consider testing with larger document sets to evaluate performance at scale
-2. Evaluate the impact of scaling up the managed PostgreSQL instance for improved search performance
+2. Further analyze the impact of different PostgreSQL instance sizes on search performance
-3. Compare the cost-performance ratio of different instance sizes
+3. Compare the cost-performance ratio of different instance combinations to find an optimal balance
-4. Explore options for optimizing PGVector indexing for faster semantic search
+4. Explore options for optimizing PGVector indexing for even faster semantic search
+5. Evaluate the impact of using higher-tier Azure OpenAI models for potentially improved answer quality
+6. Consider implementing a more dynamic scaling approach based on workload demands